tomtom828/hello-unix/README.md

 3. After installation, run `node` in Terminal to test if it worked
 4. Press `Ctrl C` to exit

+### Install Global Node Packages
+These are some npm packages I use globally via `npm install -g`
+  - chai
+  - firebase-tools
+  - karma-cli
+  - mocha
+  - mysql
+  - node-debug
+  - nodemon
+  - sequelize-cli
+  - webpack
+As an aside, you can view your global packages using `npm list -g --depth 0`

 ### Homebrew
 0. Open Terminal